 The maximum radial increment rates have been developed using data from the National Forest Inventory (NFI) managed by the National Forestry Commission of Mexico (CONAFOR), applying the lower bound of the 95% confidence interval of the mean rate for each increment category.
 Increment categories have been developed for each ecotype (from the NFI), species group (conifer or hardwood), and vigor class.
 If the sampled radial increment for a given species and vigor class is below the maximum radial increment rates, the radial increment derived from project data will be applied.
-If the sampled radial increment rate will be applied.
+If the sampled radial increment exceeds the maximum radial increment rates, the maximum radial increment rate will be applied.